 - The Company is a participant in the indigenous employment program overseen by the Commonwealth Department of Education, Employment and Workplace Relations, as well as a participant in the Australian Employment Covenant which is also designed to secure indigenous employment opportunities.
-In support of these programs, the Company has an Indigenous Recognition Policy which outlines the Company's commitment to build relationships with local and land-connected indigenous persons to achieve mutually beneficial outcomes.

-- The Company's Code of Conduct Employee
+In support of these programs, the Company has an Indigenous Recognition Policy which outlines the Company's commitment to build relationships with local and land-connected indigenous persons to achieve mutually beneficial outcomes. - A number of strategic and tactical initiatives being implemented under the Company's five year strategic plan aimed at attracting, developing and retaining female employees.
+As part of that strategy, the Company is reviewing a range of more flexible employment practices.

-Agreement was updated in 2011 specifically to

-address the issues of equal opportunity and

-diversity.
-This is consistent with the Company's

-existing Equal Opportunity Employment Policy

-and Workplace Behaviour Employee Agreement

-which outline the Company's commitment

-to providing an equal opportunity and merit

-based workplace free from discrimination,

-including specifically discrimination in relation to

-employment, training, remuneration, promotion

-or advancement.